architects-land/minecraft-scaleway-frontend/docs/server-stopper.md

 You can modify the UNIX socket path with the argument `--socket string`.
 If you do it, you must modify it in the mod's config (`mods/server-stopper.properties`).

+If you want to only stop the Minecraft server and not the instance, you can use the argument `-stop-only-minecraft` to only stop Minecraft.
+(This argument must be used on a systemd Linux distribution.)
+The argument `-minecraft-service string` specifies the name of the service to stop.
+By default, this is `minecraft.service`.